OpenCouncilData/ocd-standards/garbage-collection-zones.md

 Required fields:

-At least one of the following fields should have a value.
+*At least one of the following fields should have a value.
 If multiple collection types share a zone, publish a single polygon with values in several columns.
 For example, in one area, rubbish is collected on Tuesdays, and recycling is every second Thursday.
-If the zones are different (even if overlapping), publish multiple polygons.
+If the zones are different (even if overlapping), publish multiple polygons.*

-Schedules are repeated intervals expressed in ISO8601.
-For example, `R/2014-09-08/P2W` (every 2 weeks, starting from Monday 8 Sep 2014).
-It's as simple as `R/` *`YYYY-MM-DD`*` /PxW` where `x` is 1 for weekly, 2 for fortnightly, 4 for quasi-monthly, etc.

-* `rub_sched`: Schedule for general household rubbish, as above.
+* `rub_sched`: Schedule for general household rubbish.
-* `rec_sched`: Recycling schedule as above.
+* `rec_sched`: Recycling schedule.
-* `grn_sched`: Schedule for green waste collection, as above.
+* `grn_sched`: Schedule for green waste collection.
 * `*_sched`: Schedule for some other kind of collection, as applicable.
 (Eg,  `hw_sched` for hard waste).
 Document these fields.

+Schedules are repeated intervals expressed in ISO8601: `R/` *`YYYY-MM-DD`*` /PxW` where `x` is 1 for weekly, 2 for fortnightly, 4 for quasi-monthly.
+For example, `R/2014-09-08/P2W` (every 2 weeks, starting from Monday 8 Sep 2014).

 Recommended fields: